LouisMPenrod/LMP3/README.md

 The goal of LMP3 is to contain functions developed for my colleagues or myself.
 The package currently contains:

+-   `select_select()` allows the user to utilize a shiny app to more easily select and arrange the columns in a dataset.
 -   `factor_sort()` allows the user to utilize a shiny app to more easily rearrange the levels of a factor.
 -   `rcorr_fliter()` provides a method to reduce large rcorr correlation